gamesbook/pyprototypr/docs/core_shapes.md

 ## Enclosed Shapes <a name="enclosed_shapes"></a>

 These shapes are created by enclosing an area; the most basic being a simple rectangle.
-They effectively have 2 dimensions.
-The difference between these and linear shapes is that the area enclosed by the shape can be filled with a color; the default fill color is white.
+They effectively have 2 dimensions (height and width).
+The difference between these and the linear shapes is that the area enclosed by the shape can be filled with a color;
+the default fill color is white.

 > **pyprototypr** comes with a predefined set of named colors, shown in the
 > [colors](../examples/colorset.pdf) document.